Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Intertwining operators and rigidity

 \section{Intertwining operators and rigidity}

 The purpose of this section is to prove that the simple projective modules \(\slE{\mu}{1}{1}\) are rigid.
-To do this we will need to construct the projective cover of the tensor unit, a surjective intertwining operator taking values in this projective cover and a candidate for the evaluation map.
+To do this we will construct the projective cover of the tensor unit (in \cref{sec:pcover}), a surjective intertwining operator taking values in this projective cover (in \cref{sec:logintops}) and a candidate for the evaluation map (also in \cref{sec:logintops}).